What if you can’t ‘out-budget’ inflation?

 To connect with supportive locals you’ve yet to meet, look to libraries, religious organizations and recreation centers.
 Or use virtual platforms like Facebook and Nextdoor.

-In these in-person and online spaces, you may find free or inexpensive goods and services.
+You may find free or inexpensive goods and services in these in-person and online spaces.
 Maybe someone will give away secondhand clothes or walk your dog while you work.

 Or seek guidance.
 Your neighbors may point you toward free, nearby health resources, for example, or describe what’s helped them stretch their money.